George Street, Brisbane

-George Street is a major street located in the Brisbane CBD in Brisbane, Queensland, Australia.
+George Street is a major street located in the Central Business District of Brisbane, Australia.
+On or adjacent to George Street is the majority of the Government Precinct, where most Queensland Government departments and agencies are headquartered.

 Geography

 George Street extends from the Queensland University of Technology's Garden Point campus and City Botanic Gardens at its south-east end (27.4756°S 153.0281°E), through the commercial centre of Brisbane (Queen Street and Queen Street Mall), through to Roma Street railway station at its north-west end (27.4667°S 153.0196°E).

 The State Parliament House building for the state of Queensland and Brisbane Square, as well as the Queen Elizabeth II Courts of Law and the State Law Building are found on the street.
 Queens Gardens, Treasury Building, Lands Administration Building and The Mansions are all located on George Street.
 Other office towers built on George Street include 111 George Street, 275 George Street and 400 George Street.
 At the northern end is the Roma Street railway station.